Wessex Secure Data Environment - Home Part of the NHS Research Secure Data Environment Network NHS

 Data is stored in a highly secure ‘digital lab’ environment with controlled access and robust IT systems to keep it safe.

-Only approved users, with approved projects, will be allowed into the digital lab to access and analyse data.
+Only approved users, with approved projects, are allowed into the digital lab to access and analyse data.
 The NHS controls what researchers can see, any new data they want to bring into the SDE, and the software and tools they can use to analyse the data.

 Safe outputs